big data visualisation

-Big data visualization is the process by which large amounts of analyzed data are converted into an easy-to-comprehend visual format.
+Big data visualisation is the process by which large amounts of analysed data are converted into an easy-to-comprehend visual format.
 By presenting complex data as graphs, charts, tables, diagrams, or other visuals, users are able to more-easily grasp the meanings behind the information, and do so quickly.
-Big data visualization tools are becoming an absolute necessity for any business that wants to get the most out of their analytics programs, with 73% of high performers strongly agreeing that such analytics tools are valuable in gaining strategic insights from big data.
-As such, the visualization market is growing at an unprecedented rate, and is expected to reach $6.4 billion before the end of 2019.
+Big data visualisation tools are becoming an absolute necessity for any business that wants to get the most out of their analytics programs, with 73% of high performers strongly agreeing that such analytics tools are valuable in gaining strategic insights from big data.
+As such, the visualisation market is growing at an unprecedented rate, and is expected to reach $6.4 billion before the end of 2019.

-The primary benefit of big data visualization is that it enables decision makers to better comprehend complex data, but within the umbrella-concept, there are several more-specific advantages worth considering.
-Here are some of the most valuable benefits of big data visualization:
+The primary benefit of big data visualisation is that it enables decision makers to better comprehend complex data, but within the umbrella-concept, there are several more-specific advantages worth considering.
+Here are some of the most valuable benefits of big data visualisation:

 - Quickly process large amounts of data

 It’s called big data for a reason.
-With so much information being captured, organized, and analyzed, there is simply too much raw data for the average human mind to process at any sort of reasonable pace.
-Big data visualization cuts out the lengthy process of data comprehension, and instead makes it possible for users to digest large, complex data stores at a glance.
+With so much information being captured, organised, and analysed, there is simply too much raw data for the average human mind to process at any sort of reasonable pace.
+Big data visualisation cuts out the lengthy process of data comprehension, and instead makes it possible for users to digest large, complex data stores at a glance.
 This is often accomplished through the use of interactive, visually-presented dashboards.